-Consider attending the Ontario Universities Fair, Oct.
-5-6th Metro Toronto Convention Centre.
-This event is fair style, meaning there will be representatives from each university present but no presentations are taking place.
+Consider attending the Ontario Universities Fair, September 27-28th Metro Toronto Convention Centre (South Bldg).
+This event will have representatives from each Ontario university and will include both presentations and information booths.
 It’s your chance to talk to representatives from each school.
-If you would prefer to travel to Waterloo, you can attend a Regional Fair on October 8th from 11-2 p.m. & 6-8 p.m. at the Wilfred Laurier Athletic Complex, 75 University Ave.
-W. Pre-registration is necessary for all events including the virtual presentations!
+If you would prefer to travel to Waterloo, you can attend a Regional Fair on October 16th from 10-1 p.m. & 5-8 p.m. at the University of Waterloo, Columbia Icefield, 220 Columbia St. W. Pre-registration is necessary for all events including the virtual presentations!

 Virtual events still exist for this school year for both parents and students.
-These events are taking place Sept.
-25th and Nov.21st from 5-7 p.m..
-This format allows students/families to register in advance (obtain a virtual pass) and attend multiple presentations for a variety of Universities on the nights mentioned above.
+The next events occurs on Nov.10th from 5-7 p.m..
+This format allows students/families to register in advance (obtain a virtual pass) and attend multiple presentations for a variety of Universities.

 Research Ontario University programs and Admission Requirements at ontariouniversitiesinfo.ca and make sure you have the 6 required grade 12 U, U/C courses needed to apply to specific programs.
 This site will also provide last year’s grade 12’s required averages to enter specific university programs.
-It is very important that students ensure they have program requirements for each school they are applying to.
+It is the student’s responsibility to make sure they have program requirements for every school they are applying to.
 They will not be considered without them.
 Good luck Mustangs!
 As always, drop by guidance or make an appointment with your Guidance Counsellor if you need help.

 For more detailed information click on the images and links above.

-Students also apply to College at the Ontario colleges website beginning September 28th, 2024.
-They will need to create an account first before they can begin their application.
-They require only their OEN (Ontario Education Number) and their Student Number, both can be found on any report card or in their ASPEN portal.
+Students also apply to College at the Ontario colleges website beginning October 1st, 2025.
+They will neehttp://www.ontariocolleges.ca/homed to create an account first before they can begin their application.
+They require only their OEN (Ontario Education Number) and their Student Number; both can be found on any report card or in their ASPEN portal.

-Recommended last date to apply is February 1st, 2025 for equal consideration.
+Recommended last date to apply to College is February 1st, 2026 for equal consideration.

 Are you moving on to post-secondary and have an IEP?